-- You can do the exercises in this information booklet when you are in hospital and when you get home if they are comfortable.
+- You can do the exercises in this information booklet when you are in hospital and when you get home as long as they are comfortable.
 See the table below for when you can return to other types of exercise depending on your delivery. - Always listen to your body.
 Many women feel extremely tired after childbirth.
-Try not to overdo it but pace yourself, limit visitors, accept help and rest.
+Try not to overdo it, pace yourself, limit visitors, accept help and rest.
 Everyone recovers at different rates and return to exercise varies for each person. - If you have any pain, difficulty controlling your bladder or bowels, feeling of heaviness, pressure or dragging in pelvic area, bulging or doming of tummy muscles stop or modify the activity and seek advice from a pelvic health physiotherapist.

-Type of Exercise Vaginal Delivery Caesarean Delivery Pelvic Floor Exercises From day one postnatal From day one postnatal Gentle walking as pain allows From day one postnatal Day one (gradually increase (gradually increase speed and speed and distance) distance) Low Impact Exercise e.g. From six weeks postnatal From eight weeks postnatal postnatal exercise class, yoga, Pilates Swimming From six weeks postnatal if From eight weeks postnatal if lochia (vaginal bleeding) has lochia (vaginal bleeding) has stopped for more than seven stopped for more than seven days in a row and stitches days in a row and stitches have healed. have healed.
-High Impact Exercise e.g. From at least 12 weeks From at least 14 weeks jogging, jumping, aerobics, postnatal postnatal heavy weights
+Type of Exercise Vaginal Delivery Caesarean Delivery Pelvic Floor Exercises From day 1 postnatal From day 1 postnatal Gentle walking as pain From day 1 postnatal Day 1 (gradually increase allows (gradually increase speed speed and distance) and distance) Low Impact Exercise, e.g. From 6 weeks postnatal From 8 weeks postnatal postnatal exercise class, yoga, Pilates Swimming From 6 weeks postnatal if From 8 weeks postnatal if lochia (vaginal bleeding) lochia (vaginal bleeding) has has stopped for more than 7 stopped for more than 7 days in a row and stitches days in a row and stitches healed. healed.

+High Impact Exercise, e.g. From at least 12 weeks From at least 14 weeks jogging, jumping, aerobics, postnatal postnatal heavy weights